Agentnumber47/Coronavirus-Stats/README.md

 # Coronavirus-Stats

 Simple python program that displays (in the shell/terminal) the current COVID-19 statistics (US and global).

-Wrapper for the covid library from PyPi.
+Alternately, a wrapper for the covid library from PyPi.

 ![Screenshot](docs/images/screenshot.png)

 ## Dependencies

 python

-[colorama](https://pypi.org/project/colorama/) (might already be installed) [covid](https://pypi.org/project/covid/) (version as of coding: 2.4.0)
+[colorama](https://pypi.org/project/colorama/) (might already be installed)

+[covid](https://pypi.org/project/covid/) (version as of coding: 2.4.0)

 ## Install